Price modelling under generalized fractional Brownian motion: Summary

 \section{Summary}

-By means of the \nameref{lem:FPlemma}, we have obtained the analytical European Call pricing formulas for both generalized fractional BS model (\prettyref{thm:BS formula}) and generalized fractional CEV model (\prettyref{thm:CEV}).
-We also have shown how in the limit case, the latter degenerates into the former.
-In addition, and since that gfBm is a generalization for both Bm, fBm, and sfBm; we can recovery the the classical results for the BS and CEV models, but also their fractional and sub-fractional extensions.
-Due to the above, the generalized fractional CEV formula (\prettyref{thm:CEV}) could be considered as the main result of this paper, because depending on the values of $a,b,H,$ and the elasticity parameter $\alpha$, we can obtain all the cited pricing formulas.
-The study of exotic options as well stochastic volatility models is pending to address in the future.
+In this paper we have used the gfBm as the driven process in the price fluctuations modeling.
+By means of the related both Ito calculus and effective Fokker-Planck equation, we have obtained the analytical valuation for risk measures as Value-at-Risk and Expected Shortfall, as well the close-form European Call pricing formulas for the generalized fractional BS model.
+In addition, the CEV extension is discussed derived its transition density and option pricing.
+Since that gmfBm is a generalization for both Bm, fBm, and sfBm; we can recovery the the classical results for the BS model, but also their fractional and sub-fractional extensions.
+The study of exotic options as well the inclusion of stochastic volatility models is pending to address in the future.